eviltester/usefuljssnippetextension/README.md

 - Download and extract this repository somewhere
 - Navigate to `chrome://extensions` within Chrome
 - Ensure to switch 'Developer mode' on (a toggle at the top right of the page)
-- Select 'Load unpacked' add then navigate to the  `/extension` folder
+- Select 'Load unpacked' and then navigate to the  `/extension` folder
-- Navigate to a website and right click to access the context menu
+- Navigate to a website and then right click it to access the `Web Page` context menu
-- After executing a snippet, view the console to see the bot code and the code as a bookmarklet
+- After executing a snippet you can see the bot code and get the code as a bookmarklet by viewing the DevTools console

 ## Contributors